 Played for Australia at the Under 18 FIBA World Cup over the summer alongside Alex Ducas.

-As a freshman, Bowen played in 31 games and averaged 11.0 minutes, 1.7 ppg and grabbed 1.9 rpg.
-These numbers increased once the Gaels reached conference play.
-There he averaged 13.3 minutes, seventh most on the team, which included a season-best seven points and seven rebounds against Loyola Marymount on Feb.
-20. Played a season-high 25 minutes in double overtime game versus Pepperdine in the WCC Tournament.
+As a freshman in 2019–20, Bowen played in 31 games and averaged 11.0 minutes, 1.7 points, and 1.9 rebounds per game, with his role lifting in WCC play where he averaged 13.3 minutes, posted a season-best seven points and seven rebounds against Loyola Marymount on February 20, and logged a season-high 25 minutes in the WCC Tournament double-overtime win over Pepperdine.

-His second year at St Mary's, he appeared in all 24 games and made six starts.
-He made his first career start against No. 1 Gonzaga on Jan.
-16 and over the course of the season, led the team in rebounds with 5.8 per game.
-Bowen averaged 25.1 minutes per game and 29.2 minutes in conference games, while averaging 4.0 points per game which included a career-high 10 points twice against Nicholls and Eastern Washington.
+During his sophomore season in 2020–21, Bowen appeared in all 24 games and made six starts, making his first career start against No. 1 Gonzaga on January 16, leading Saint Mary’s in rebounds at 5.8 per game, and setting a career-high 10 rebounds against Sacramento State on December 30 while averaging 25.1 minutes per game overall and 29.2 minutes in conference games, with a career-high 10 points twice against Nicholls and Eastern Washington.

-He continued to improve during his junior year for the Gaels.
-Posting career highs in points per game (5.6), assists per game (1.3), free throw percentage (71.4%), three-point field goal percentage (39.2%), and minutes per game (29.4).
-He was the team's second best three-point shooter (behind Tommy Kuhse) and scored a career high 12 points on four different occasions.
+Bowen’s junior year in 2021–22 saw him appear in and start all 34 games while posting career highs in points per game (5.6), assists per game (1.3), three-point percentage (39.2), free throw percentage (71.4), and minutes per game (29.4), and he finished as the team’s second-best three-point shooter behind Tommy Kuhse while matching a career-high 12 points on four separate occasions.

-As a senior, he was one of only four Gaels to start all 35 games on the season, including four in the postseason.
-He finished second on the team with 33.5 minutes per game, good for the 15th-most minutes in a single season in Gaels history (1,174).
-Shot 41.4% from the field and was third on the team with a 37.9% three-point percentage, making 33 triples and finished seventh in the WCC in rebounds per game at 7.1.
+As a senior in 2022–23, Bowen was one of four Gaels to start all 35 games and finished second on the team at 33.5 minutes per game, totalling 1,174 minutes which ranked 15th for a single season in Gaels history, while shooting 41.4 percent from the field and 37.9 percent from three with 33 made triples and finishing seventh in the WCC in rebounds at 7.1 per game.

 Whilst we try to source as much information as we can for every player who has ever played in the NBL some information on a player profile may be missing.
 If you have additional information on a player you'd like us to add to a profile, please send it to us using the enquiry form below.